akinmertbur/akinmertbur/README.md

 - 🔭 I’m currently developing **cutting-edge Full-Stack Web Applications**

+- 💬 Ask me about **React, Node.js, Express, Flask, .NET, AWS**

 - 🌱 I’m deepening my knowledge in various **Backend Frameworks** and enhancing my skills in **.NET for creating robust static backends**

-- 🤖 I’m also enhancing my expertise in **Machine Learning** and **Data Science**, delving into advanced algorithms and data analysis techniques to build intelligent and data-driven applications.

 - ☁️ I have strong proficiency with **AWS**, particularly in managing **EC2 instances**, utilizing **S3 for scalable storage solutions**, and implementing **SNS for reliable and flexible messaging services**

-- 💬 Ask me about **React, Node.js, Express, Flask, .NET, AWS**
+- 🤖 I’m also enhancing my expertise in **Machine Learning** and **Data Science**, delving into advanced algorithms and data analysis techniques to build intelligent and data-driven applications

 - 📫 How to reach me **akinmertbur@gmail.com**